2 Continuous Shells Crochet patterns

 For the love of Colour & Texture… Freeform Crochet…

-Here are some new freeform crochet pieces I’ve been working on over the past few weeks, now finished & listed in my Etsy shop… Lots of gorgeous colour & beautiful textures to inspire you.
+Here are some new freeform crochet pieces I’ve been working on over the past few weeks, now finished & sold from my Etsy shop… Lots of gorgeous colour & beautiful textures to inspire you.
 For each piece I took into account the type of yarn used, resulting in totally distinct & individual pieces.
 I’m pretty happy with the outcome… enjoy!

 This Jester beanie is possibly my most popular beanie style, created in an 8ply, 60% Superwash / 40% Polyamide yarn & an assortment of acrylic / natural yarn embellishments.
 Rich, vibrant colours, a joy to work with…